mickem/nscp-docs/reference/client/NSCAClient.rst

     | Length of payload to/from the NRPE agent.
 This is a hard specific value so you have to "configure" (read recompile) your NRPE agent to use the same value for it to work.

-.. option:: ssl
-    :synopsis: Initial an ssl handshake with the server.

-    | Initial an ssl handshake with the server.

-.. option:: timeout
-    :synopsis:

 .. option:: password
     :synopsis: Password

     | Password

-.. option:: source-host
-    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

-    | Source/sender host name (default is auto which means use the name of the actual host)

-.. option:: sender-host
-    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

-    | Source/sender host name (default is auto which means use the name of the actual host)

 .. option:: time-offset
     :synopsis:

-.. option:: retries
-    :synopsis: Number of times to retry a failed connection attempt

-    | Number of times to retry a failed connection attempt